asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ### Changing Code without Business Value

 Another consequence of planned refactorings is that teams may focus on cleaning up areas of the application that they may not return to for a long time.
-If teams aren't regularly modifying or having to read the code it does not make sense for them to be spending time improving it.
-Alternatively, following Bob Martin <LINK>'s Boy Scout Rule or Martin Fowler's opportunistic refactoring techniques encourage developers to focus on improving the code they are currently working on.
+If teams aren't actively developing or reading the code in question, it does not make sense for them to be the spending time improving it.
+Alternatively, following Bob Martin <LINK>'s Boy Scout Rule or Martin Fowler's opportunistic refactoring techniques will encourage developers to focus on improving the code they are currently working on.
 Code that is most frequently modified will get the most of the team's attention and will be cleaned more than code that may not be looked at for years.

 ### Less Rigorous Testing